ChanchalVe/RoleReady-AI/README.md

 | `JWT_SECRET` | Yes | Secret used to sign and verify JWTs |
 | `GOOGLE_GENAI_API_KEY` | Yes | Google Gemini API key for `@google/genai` |

-### Frontend

-No frontend environment variables are used.
-The API base URL is hardcoded to `http://localhost:3000` in the Axios service files.

 ---